-This last step in estimating the monetary value of travel-time reliability consists of comparing the Total Annual Value of Reliability Improvement (Step 4D) with the implementation cost for the ramp metering system.
-It is assumed that the lifetime of the ramp metering system is 5 years.
+Calculate the benefit-to-cost ratio.
+This last step in estimating the monetary value of travel time reliability consists of comparing the total annual value of reliability improvement (Step 4D) with the implementation cost for the ramp-metering system.
+It is assumed that the lifetime of the ramp-metering system is 5 years.

-From the literature (1, 2, 3 and 4), it is estimated that the average unit capital cost for the installation of a ramp meter is approximately \$30,000 and that the maintenance and operating cost per year is \$2,200.
-Assuming an annual interest rate of 3%, the total cost of installing and maintaining the two ramp meters over a five-year period is estimated to be \$78,403.
-The net present value of the reliability improvement over five yields \$520,264 in savings.
+From the literature (RITA, U.S. Department of Transportation 2013; Maccubbin et al. 2008; Hadi and Sinha 2005), it is estimated that the average unit capital cost for the installation of a ramp meter is approximately \$30,000 and that the maintenance and operating cost per year is \$2,200.
+Assuming an annual interest rate of 3%, the total cost of installing and maintaining the two ramp meters over a 5-year period is estimated to be \$78,403.
+The net present value of the reliability improvement over 5 years yields \$520,264 in savings.